-In 2015, LPA (Lloyd Phillips & Associates Ltd.) was retained on behalf of Cassone Construction for a proposed 16-storey mixed use building with 97.5 m2 of at-grade retail space and 100 residential units.
+Previously, in 2015, an application was submitted on the 1335 Bank Street lands for a proposed 16-storey mixed use building with 97.5 m2 of at-grade retail space and 100 residential units.
 This project had vehicular access/egress planned as a one-way inbound driveway off Bank Street at the southwest corner of the property that passes at grade through the building to the northeastern side of the property where it exits onto Riverside Drive, going westbound.